 “I became interested in neurodevelopmental diseases through the investigation and research that I‘ve built up thus far.
-At this point, I have an ambition to gain more knowledge on how these diseases genetically develop.
+At this point, I have the ambition to gain more knowledge on how these diseases genetically develop.
 I would love to find more projects in this area and carry them out in Ecuador.
-In my country we have professionals who are well educated and capable of being a part of these research projects.”
+In my country, we have professionals who are well educated and capable of being a part of these research projects.”

-We also asked Carla about what advice she would tell to the Medical Research Community.
+We also asked Carla about what advice she would tell the Medical Research Community.
 She told us this: “I advise researchers to not be afraid of investing in a research project, especially in Ecuador.
 Enterprises such as FOMAT Medical Research help the investigators with the required processes to ensure the study succeeds.
-With the continuance of our work we help the sponsors, investigators and patients obtain better results, data, and treatments for the future.”
+With the continuance of our work we help the sponsors, investigators, and patients obtain better results, data, and treatments for the future.”

 So far Carla has become a great ally to FOMAT.
 She has shown enthusiasm, willingness, and passion for her job.
 Her expertise is the perfect complement for the Research Coordinators Department.
 All of the above has made Carla one of FOMAT’s valued collaborators.
 “Hiring the best people is part of our quality promise.
 We seek candidates with a desire to improve research, like Carla.” said Gina Chacón, Head Medical Coordinator at Quito, “We are fueled by passion.”